Heckler & Koch MP5: Gallery

 An American Air Traffic Control Detachment range officer fires an MP5K at the Baghdad International Airport firing range.

 U.S. Navy SEALs armed with MP5-Ns on a training exercise.

 A member of SEAL Team 8 with an MP5-N variant in February 1991.

+The Helwan MP5K, is used by the Group 55(the International Counter-Terrorism Unit) of the 6th Battalion of the Egyptian Republican Guard.

 U.S. Air Force 466th Air Expeditionary Group officer with MP5A2 in Afghanistan.

 Bangladesh Army Counter Terrorism unit with MP5A3 in Victory Day Parade 2016.

 Rapid Action Battalion of Bangladesh armed with MP5K (except the second from right).

 NOHED Brigade of Iran training with their MP5 along with their sidearm.

 Anti-Firearms Squad of Japan armed with MP5 submachine guns.
 Some are equipped with Brügger & Thomet Foldable Visor Helmet Stocks.

 Recruits of the Royal Malaysia Police training with their MP5A3s.

 A Turkish gendarme with an MP5A3 at Topkapı Palace in Istanbul.

 Police officer from Met police London England UK at Downing Street security holding an MP5SFA3.